-The spores black mold releases are the main culprit behind black mold poisoning.
-The most common symptoms include chronic sneezing, eye, nose and throat irritation and rashes.
+Black mold is a poisonous species of mold that releases airborne toxins.
+The most common symptoms include chronic sneezing, eye, nose and throat irritation as well as skin rashes.
 Additionally, chronic fatigue and persistent headaches can all be symptomatic of black mold exposure or black mold poisoning.
-Especially severe cases of long-term contact to black mold are more dangerous.
-Often compounded by an allergy to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.
+Particularly serious occurances of prolonged contact to black mold are more life threatening.
+Paired with an allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.

-Mold quickly spread across walls, floors and ceilings.
+Mold doesn’t take long to permeate walls, floors and ceilings.
 Whenever your home suffers water damage, you should have a Paul Davis technician check the walls for mold infestations.
-They can go unnoticed for weeks, and then spring up virtually overnight.
+They can go unnoticed for weeks, and then appear essentially overnight.

-Once mold creates colonies in your living space, it immediately breeds and releases toxins that make life unpleasant for residents:
+Once mold forms colonies in your living space, it quickly breeds and discharges toxins that make life miserable for residents:

-- Mold emits a pungent, musty odor that stops rooms from smelling clean.
+- Mold releases a strong, mildewed scent that prevents rooms from smelling clean.

-- Mold toxins can activate long-lasting inflammation and continuous cold-like symptoms.
+- Mold toxins can cause long-lasting inflammation and ongoing cold-like symptoms.

 - In rare instances, mold toxins can cause neurological concerns or even death.